 Best Lay Flat Hammock Tent: ENO Skylite Hammock

-As compared to other hammock tents that use the standard hammock-like scoop hang, the ENO Skylite has a lay flat design, providing a flat, supported platform to sleep on for better ergonomic comfort.
-This is achieved through a unique framing system, using an aluminium spreader bar to stretch the hammock flat, while also allowing for a no-fuss setup.
+As compared to other hammock tents that use the standard hammock-like scoop hang, the ENO Skylite has a flat lay design, providing a mostly even, supported platform to sleep on for better ergonomic comfort (we say "mostly" because no hammock tent is going to be 100% flat).
+This is achieved through a unique framing system, using an aluminum spreader bar to stretch the hammock flat, while also allowing for a no-fuss setup.
 With an integrated bug net, it’s also extremely lightweight and is a great option for the camper who needs better ergonomic support.

 Weight: 2 lbs